cpinnix/commanderpowerlevel/README.md

 ##### 5

-Cards in the fives are average cards and might be commander or strategy specific.
+Cards in the fives are average cards and might be Commander or strategy specific.
 These cards should:

-- Support the commander, but aren't too great outside.
+- Support the Commander, but aren't too great outside.
 - Might have come in the pre-con and just missed the cut.

 Examples: